The generalized Phillips' spectra and new dissipation function for wind-driven seas: Generalized Phillips' spectrum of deep water waves

 Correspondingly, for the collision integral (\ref{eq:coll_int}) that is cubic in wave action spectral density one has the well-known re-scaling property in terms of wavenumber dependence

 or in terms of dependence on frequency $\omega$

 One can see that the collision integral depends heavily on wave scales and amplitudes that may break validity of the asymptotic approach during long-time evolution of wave field.
-The basic assumption of the asymptotic approach is smallness of wave period $T$ as compared with time scale of nonlinear interactions, i.e.
+One of the basic assumptions of the asymptotic approach is smallness of wave period $T$ as compared with time scale of nonlinear interactions, i.e.

 It can be checked that for \refstepcounter{equation}